VIN: the William Loughran / Lord Lilford / Elton John / Charles Chong Lamborghini Miura SV chassis 4830

 Of the 147 Miura SVs built, nine were originally right-hand drive.

-Chassis 4830 was one such car.
-Finished in Bianco with a Bleu interior, gold wheels, gold sills and air-conditioning, it was dispatched to Lamborghini GB on October 16th 1971.
+Chassis 4830 was one of those nine.
+Configured in Bianco with Oro wheels, Oro sills, a Bleu interior and air-conditioning, it was dispatched to Lamborghini GB in Alie Street, London, on October 16th 1971.

 Powys (the 7th Baron Lilford) inherited his title aged 18; his father had died in 1945, at which point the Barony temporarily went to his second cousin, Stephen Powys.